 Consider what you did during those years and during the summer.
 Did you help others learn to swim?
 Did you tutor anyone?
 Were you a junior camp counselor for your local town?
 Think back to what may have set you up for success during high school or had an effect on course choices, desired career path, or personality.

+So, do colleges look at middle school grades?
 Even though colleges and universities aren’t going to delve into your middle school background, it doesn’t mean it wasn’t important.
 Those three years helped form the person you are today, educationally and mentally.
 Take that into account.
 What had major impacts on you?
 Did it affect your choice of study?
 Your high school courses?
 Did you take advantage of volunteer opportunities early on?
 Don’t just write it off because it isn’t “high school!”

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!